Noogenic neurosis

 Noogenic neurosis is a term in logotherapy denoting a form of neurosis stemming from "existential frustration" (see existential crisis).
 The term was coined by Dr. Viktor Frankl, the founder of logotherapy.

-Noogenic refers to the nooetic or spiritual dimension in humans.
+Noogenic refers to the noetic or spiritual dimension in humans.

 Prevalence

 Frankl contended that this new type of neurosis increased in the recent years.
 He estimated that 20% of all neurotic cases were also cases of noogenic neurosis.